 Columbus officers face discipline in Stormy Daniels arrest

-Columbus police say five officers from the department's now-disbanded vice unit face discipline for the 2018 raid on a strip club that resulted in the arrest of Stormy Daniels.
+Columbus police say five officers from the department's now-disbanded vice unit face discipline for a raid on a strip club last year that resulted in the arrest of Stormy Daniels.

 The department said Wednesday that the officers could face punishment ranging from a reprimand to firing.
 The officers include a commander, lieutenant, sergeant and two of the arresting officers.